According to Simson L. Garfinkel at the NIST Information Access Division’s Information Technology Laboratory,

 - ASCII de-ID (bit scrambling)

-- binary encoding
+- binary encoding and decoding

-- data blurring and generalization
+- data blurring or bucketing (anonymization)

 - random generation or selecction